 There are three main types of reactions to fire ant stings.

-●Local reaction – The most common reaction to fire ant stings is immediate, intense burning, followed by itching, redness, and a 12 to 20 cm (5 to 9 inches) raised red welt on the skin at the sting site .
+●Local reactions – The most common reaction to fire ant stings is immediate, intense burning, followed by itching, redness, and a 12 to 20 cm (5 to 9 inches) raised red welt on the skin at the sting site .
 These symptoms usually resolve over four to six hours.
 The next day, there is usually a sterile pustule at the sting site, which is best described as a small bump with a white blister on top.
-The pustule resolves over a week or so unless it is scratched off.
-Scratching is not recommended because it can allow an infection to develop in the skin.
+The pustule resolves over one week or so, unless it is scratched off.
+Scratching is not recommended, because it can allow an infection to develop in the skin.

 TREATMENT OF IMPORTED FIRE ANT STINGS